forestcaver/TINRS-Panels/README.md

 # TINRS-Panels
+Tuesday Panel - verified and built
-TUesday Panel - verified and built
+Wobbler Panel - verified and built
-Wobbler Panel - not yet verified (as of 26/12/18)
+Rectangular Thing - not yet verified (as of 27/8/19)